chadananda/flowkit/readme.md

-# Flowkit
+# Flowlite

 A lightweight, composable JavaScript framework for building LLM-powered agent flows.

-## 🔎 Overview
+## Overview

-Flowkit is a modern JavaScript framework that makes it easy to build structured, chainable workflows for LLM-powered agents.
+Flowlite is a modern JavaScript framework that makes it easy to build structured, chainable workflows for LLM-powered agents.
 It provides a clean, concise syntax for defining complex flows while maintaining readability and flexibility.

 Key features:
 - **Simple, chainable API** - Build flows with minimal code